run splithalf correlations single sub¶

 % average on the on- and off-diagonal, hence correlations weighted by the

 % contrast matrix has an expected mean of zero.
-A postive value for
+A positive value for

 % the weighted correlations would indicate more similar patterns for